bubenshchykov/ngrok/README.md

 });
 ```

-Or even create a tunnel that works based protocols other then http.
+Or even create a tunnel that works based on protocols other then http.
 ```javascript
 var ngrok = require('ngrok');